The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Analog and Satellite Identification

 \section{Analog and Satellite Identification}

 There is no concrete definition of what constitutes a Milky Way analog; observational surveys like SAGA and ELVES make sample cuts using $K$-band magnitudes as proxies for stellar mass, while simulations have access to more exact values for halo properties such as stellar mass and virial radius.
 In this work, we select samples of Milky Way analogs according to three different criteria sets in order to test if the selection criteria can influence the resultant satellite distribution.
-Our samples are defined as follows: \begin{itemize} \item \textbf{A general M$_{\text{vir}}$ restriction}: Any halo where $10^{11.5} < $M$_{\text{vir}}$/M$_{\odot} < 10^{12.5}$. \item \textbf{A general M$_*$ restriction}: Any galaxy where $10^{10}<$M$_*$/M$_{\odot} < 10^{11}$.
+Our samples are defined as follows. \begin{itemize} \item \textit{A general $M_{\text{vir}}$ restriction}: any halo where $10^{11.5} < M_*$/$M_{\odot} < 10^{11}$.
 This corresponds to the host stellar mass range outlined in Section 2.1.2 of SAGA II \citep{SAGAII}.
-A stellar mass of 10$^{10}$ M$_\odot$ also corresponds to the lower limit of the ELVES survey \citep{Carlsten22}. \item \textbf{An M$_{k}$ + Environmental restriction}: Any galaxy where $-24.6<$M$_K<-23$.
-Additionally, no neighbor within 300 kpc can have M$_{K,\text{neighbor}} <$ M$_{K,\text{MW}}-1.6$.
-This corresponds to the $K$-band magnitude cut and environmental restrictions from SAGA II \citep{SAGAII}. \end{itemize}
+A stellar mass of 10$^{10}$ $M_\odot$ also corresponds to the lower limit of the ELVES survey \citep{Carlsten22}. \item \textit{An $M_{k}$ + Environmental restriction}: any galaxy where $-24.6< <2$\AA) and ELVES considers a satellite quenched if it exhibits an early-type morphology, i.e., not exhibiting clear star-forming structures such as blue clumps or dust lanes (this correlates with color as well; see \citet{Carlsten21a} for an in-depth discussion).
+Our sSFR quenched definition was shown \citep[see][]{Sharma23} to yield a good match to galaxies identified observationally as quenched using EW[H$\alpha$]$<2$\AA ~and $D_{\rm n}4000 > 0.6 + 0.1\log_{\rm 10}M_*$ \citep[as in][]{Geha2012}.